halmueller/ShaderGraphStereo/README.md

 This sample project shows my current approach to displaying stereographic image pairs in visionOS.
 There are a few hiccups.

 The shader graph is pretty straightforward.
 Two named `ImageFile` nodes ("LeftImage" and "RightImage") accept the names of the left and right images, feed to a pair of `Image` nodes, which then feed a `CameraIndexSwitch`.
 I feed the right image to the "Mono" input, because in the images I'm working with I'll occasionally see a missing left image.
 This pipeline then feeds a named output "StereoImage".
-As of visionOS 1.1, `TextureResource.load` fails with pure grayscale images, so you will have to convert them to an RGB-based color space (Apple FB 13733823).
+As of visionOS 1.1, and still in Xcode 16b6's visionOS 2.0 SDK, `TextureResource.load` fails with pure grayscale images, so you will have to convert them to an RGB-based color space (Apple FB 13733823).
 Size limit is 8192x8192 pixels.

 ![Shadergraph](shadergraph.png)